 If You’re Experiencing Fibroids and Anemia, A Fibroid Doctor Can Help

 At Fibroid Institute, we are dedicated to educating and empowering women on fibroid treatment options.
 With multiple locations in Dallas and Houston, our fibroid clinics help thousands of women avoid a hysterectomy and find relief from their fibroid symptoms.
 Each fibroid doctor is a board-certified interventional radiologist and expert, passionate about helping women become #FibroidFree.
-Dr. Suzanne Slonim and Dr. John Fischer are two of the most experienced experts and are 100% focused on fibroid treatment.
+Our doctors are among the most experienced UFE experts in Texas, at a medical specialty practice that is 100% focused on fibroid treatment.

 With each UFE procedure, patients quickly realize they don’t have to be limited by fibroid symptoms or lengthy recovery times.
 For many women, the UFE procedure changed their lives.